Autumn Skin Care

 Closing windows and turning on the heating will lower the humidity in the house.
 This lower humidity causes the skin to lose its moisture to the environment, making it feel drier.

 Therefore, take care of your skin regularly with a rich body cream or oil.
 Give extra attention to dry areas like the shins, knees, feet and elbows.

 Use a serum and a richer cream for your face

-Don't shower too long nor too hot
+Don't shower too long and not too hot

-Skin problems in autumn
+Skin complaints in autumn

-More acne when summer is over
+More acne after summer